 4. Behavioral Changes and Obsession With Opioid Drugs

-• Neglecting one’s responsibilities
+• Neglecting work, school, or household responsibilities

-• Losing interest in activities that were once enjoyed
+• Losing interest in hobbies or activities that were previously important or enjoyable

 Treatment for Prescription Opioid Addiction in the Boston, Massachusetts Area